 Signs of Drug Addiction

-• Socioeconomic: Lack of education or quality employment opportunities can play a role.
-Limited or lack of healthy, close-loving relationships can also play a role.
+- Socioeconomic: Lack of education or quality employment opportunities can play a role.
+A limited or absent supply of healthy, close, loving relationships can also play a role.

 Note: recognizing the signs below early can make a significant difference in getting the necessary help and support for drug addiction.